kenlee0305/resume-as-code/README.md

 - [X] Compile LaTeX into png using GitHub Actions
 - [X] Create legacy png
 - [X] Push compiled png to GitHub
+- [ ] Caching in GitHub Actions
+- [ ] Separate steps into parallel jobs if possible